Skip to Content

 • Bring some flipflops or sandals to wear around the pools.
 Undeveloped springs often have sharp or uneven rocks.
 At commercial springs, sandals are nice to have for sanitary reasons.

 • At natural springs, be prepared to see some nudity.
 It’s often not officially permitted, but it’s still very common, especially at night.
+But please keep things PG if you visit the hot springs with a partner!

-• If you plan to travel on backroads or hike in to hot springs, leave a trip plan with a friend and carry the 10 Essentials.
+• If you plan to travel on backroads or hike to hot springs, leave a trip plan with a friend and carry the 10 Essentials.

 Hot Springs Resources